The most underrated town in every state

 Florida: Seaside

 Slow down and smell the salt air in Seaside, a charming small town on the Florida Panhandle that leans into the Gulf Coast.
-A series of striking beachside pavilions characterise the town, which is also loved for its snow-white, cabana-dotted strands, its colourful houses and its cool record and bookstores.
-If you happen to recognise it, it might be because it served as the backdrop for 1998 Jim Carey movie The Truman Show.
+A series of striking beachside pavilions characterize the town, which is also loved for its snow-white, cabana-dotted strands, its colorful houses and its cool record and bookstores.
+If you happen to recognize it, it might be because it served as the backdrop for 1998 Jim Carey movie The Truman Show.

 Georgia: Darien